What is the fascination with betting on horse races?

 Have fun and play safe!
 As well as offering the chance to make a profit, betting on horse racing can be fun.
 There’s nothing quite like the sight of a line of thoroughbred horses charging across the Newmarket turf on a sunny day so take time out from the heat of battle occasionally to watch the racing action and remind yourself what a glorious pastime the sport of kings can be.

-You can view today’s predictions by clicking here.
+You can view today’s horse racing predictions by clicking here.